Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     01. Check the burst and add if missing
     02. Add the future self ?
-    03. Update the help
-    04. Update the changelog
-    05. Rewrite the comments in all the files
-    06. Add the contributing.md file
+    03. Add the contributing.md file
-    07. Add the guideline.md file
+    04. Add the guideline.md file

 ## Done